 Stakeholder Engagement Strong

-Barcelona Urban Lab’s main stakeholder is the city council, which promoted the initiative to facilitate the use of public spaces for implementing pilot tests.
-The other main organisation involved is 22@ Barcelona, whose purpose is to regenerate the industrial area of El Poblenou.
+Barcelona Urban Lab’s involved different local stakeholders ranging from local citizens, entrepreneurs as well as the city council and the 22@Barcelona project.
+It was the responsibility of the city council to promote the initiative and to facilitate the use of public spaces for implementing pilot tests while 22@Barcelona’s purpose was to regenerate the industrial area of El Poblenou.

 Political Commitment Good